openstack/devstack/doc/source/networking.rst

 .. warning::

    This is not a recommended configuration.
-Because of interactions between ovs and bridging, if you reboot your box with active networking you may lose network connectivity to your system.
+Because of interactions between OVS and bridging, if you reboot your box with active networking you may lose network connectivity to your system.

 If you need your guests accessible on the network, but only have 1